-When it comes to the bottom of the barrel, 2004’s Surviving Christmas starring Ben Affleck, Danny DeVito‘s 2006 bomb Deck the Halls and Home Alone 3-5 aren’t even worth the elbow grease to scrape them out.
+When it comes to the bottom of the barrel, 2004’s Surviving Christmas starring Ben Affleck, Danny DeVito‘s 2006 bomb Deck the Halls and Home Alone 3-5 aren’t even worth the effort it takes to search for them on Netflix or Amazon Prime.
 Then there’s the crap the Hallmark Channel forks down our throats every year like dry turkey.

-But amidst the good and the bad, there are those often forgotten Christmas movies not always found on television or the Netflix algorithm.
+But amidst the good and the bad, there are those often some good Christmas movies not always found on television or the Netflix algorithm.
 They’re the less obvious holiday classics when you’ve either exhausted all that’s worth watching or are struggling to find more Christmas viewing you can actually tolerate.

-Good Movies That You Forgot Were Christmas Movies
+Good Christmas Movies That You Forgot Were Christmas Movies

-Here’s a list of low-key Christmas movies you may not find played a gazillion times each year but are certainly worth watching.
+Here’s a list of low-key but good Christmas movies that are certainly worth watching.

 1Lethal Weapon (1987)